 Starting January 31, 2021, all recordings saved to the Zoom cloud that are older than 120 days will be deleted.
 From that day forward, recordings will only be retained for 120 days from the date of recording.
 OIT strongly recommends routine review and archiving of Zoom recordings to make sure you keep what you need.
 Learn how to run a report to view your recordings over a period of time.
 Please note that once content has been removed it can not be recovered.

 OIT recommends users take personal responsibility for routine archiving of content.
 Once content has been removed it can not be recovered.
-If you require long-term storage, there are several file storage options supported by OIT include UCB Files, Google Drive and Microsoft OneDrive.
+If you require long-term storage, there are several file storage options supported by OIT.
 For more information on downloading cloud recordings, please refer to Zoom's Managing Cloud Recordings information.

 Zoom web conferencing is provided at no cost to CU Boulder affiliates.

 Actively affiliated faculty and staff, and students who are currently enrolled in classes have access to a Zoom Pro account.
 Zoom Pro accounts will be automatically provisioned the first time you login using SSO through the Zoom application.
 For installation help, use the Zoom - Download and Login tutorial.